shackerd/freebox-exporter-rs/README.md

 [![discord](https://img.shields.io/badge/discord-join_chat-green)](
 https://discord.gg/QfV2D2KZ)

 Yet another [Freebox API](https://dev.freebox.fr/sdk/os/) exporter for Prometheus!
 This project is actually in work in progress.
 New contributors are welcome!
-Please join our [Matrix room](https://matrix.to/#/#freebox-exporter-rs:matrix.org) and say *"hey!"*

 > [!IMPORTANT]
-> **Disclaimer:** This project is unofficial and is **not affiliated with Free S.A.S.
+> **Disclaimer:** This project is unofficial and is **not affiliated in any way with Free S.A.S.
 ISP nor Iliad Group**

 ## Grafana board

 You will find on Grafana [gallery](https://grafana.com/grafana/dashboards/21957) the board for the exporter, also source file is located [here](./grafana-board.json)

 ![board-1](./doc/board.png)

-You will find [here](https://grafana.com/grafana/dashboards/21637) the original Grafana board for the exporter, thanks go to [@ottobaer](https://github.com/ottobaer)!

 ## Features